5 Different Types Of Hydroponic Systems Explained | GDA

-There are six types of hydroponic systems, and many variations of each type.
+There are 6 different types of hydroponic systems, and many variations of each type.
 Although you can create hundreds of different types of systems, all originate from these basic six.

 If you’ve been thinking about starting hydroponic gardening, then you may wonder what type of system you need.
 When it comes to growing plants in water, there are a number of options available to you.
 While one way isn’t necessarily better than another, one might be better for you in particular based on the floor space you have, how big of a growing operation you plan to implement, and where your budget falls.